airbnb/streamalert/docs/source/rules.rst

 Testing
 -------

-For instructions on how to create and run tests to validate rules, see `Rule Testing <rule-testing.html>`_.
+For instructions on how to create and run tests to validate rules, see `Testing <testing.html>`_.